pmd/pmd/docs/pages/pmd/devdocs/metrics_howto.md

 The same goes for class metrics: you select one among `JavaClassMetricKey`'s constants and pass it along with the node to `JavaMetrics.get`.

+ {%include tip.html
- {%include tip.html content="A new visitor adapter (`JavaParserVisitorReducedAdapter`) exists to e.g. check constructors and method nodes completely alike.
+           content="A specific base rule class (`AbstractJavaMetricsRule`) exists to e.g. check constructors and method nodes completely alike.
 This comes in handy for metrics, as they usually don't make the distinction" %}

 ### Capability checking